axi0m/nathair/README.md

 Selection of various scripts inspired by TJ O'Connor's Violent Python by Syngress.
 The scripts tend to be targeted at specific security related needs, including:

-1. Encrypted zip file dictionary cracker.
+1. Encrypted zip file dictionary cracker. **Do not use this, go over to [Hashcat](https://hashcat.net/hashcat/).**
-2. Rudimentary port scanner.
+2. Rudimentary port scanner. **Do not use this, go over to [Nmap](https://nmap.org/).**
-3. Offline Linux password cracker (dictionary based, only supports MD5 currently).
+3. Offline Linux password cracker (dictionary based, only supports MD5 currently). **Do not use this, go over to [Hashcat](https://hashcat.net/hashcat/).**
 4. SSH client/server botnet (Partially implemented).
+Requires major upgrade to leverage paramiko.
-5. Whois DB client (Requires whoisxml API key).
+5. Whois DB client (Requires whoisxml API key). **Use the `whois` command baked into Linux or Mac OS.**
-6. MD5 hash generator for VirusShare.com malware corpus (Scrapes public hash URLs).
+6. MD5 hash generator for VirusShare.com malware corpus (Scrapes public hash URLs). **Use [VirusTotal](https://www.virustotal.com/gui/home/search).**

 ## Getting Started

 Please don't use this repo for anything legitimate.
-You're free to copy the code, clone it, and modify it (see license). but I'd rather you buy TJ O'Connor's book and do the exercises/projects yourself.
+You're free to copy the code, clone it, and modify it (see license).

-However, if you decide you want to use the code, you're welcome to do so, and you're even welcome to submit PR's and issues, just do not expect a ton of support as this is just side project work I use to learn and improve my security and Python skills.

 ### Prerequisites

 - Minimum required versions: 3.6
 - Incompatible versions: 2
 - git
+- pip or pipenv or poetry

 ## Using/Installing

 ⚠ I expect much of this not to work.
 Use at your own peril.

-Ensure you have the required components.
+Ensure you have the prerequisites.
-Navigate to your preferred clone directory (/usr/local/src/ or /opt/ in Linux or wherever you want in Windows).
+Navigate to your preferred directory.

 ```bash
 git clone https://github.com/axi0m/violent_python.git